aar0np/webinars/README.md

 # webinars
-resources from webinars that I've done
+Resources from webinars that I've worked on

+## Arithmetic Operators in Apache Cassandra 4.0